MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-work-standard-lines.md

 2. Open the card for a relevant customer.
 3. Choose the **Recurring Sales Lines** action.
 4. On the **Recurring Sales Lines** page, select codes for the recurring sales lines that you want to be able to insert on sales documents for the customer.
-5. Fill in the additional fields to define when, how, and where the recurring sales lines are to be used.
+5. Fill in the other fields to define when, how, and where the recurring sales lines are to be used.

     If you plan to use the recurring sales lines set together with the **Create Recurring Sales Invoices** batch job, use the **Valid From Date** and **Valid To Date** fields to restrict when the recurring sales lines are used for creation of invoices.
 For more information, see [To create multiple sales invoices based on standard sales lines](sales-how-work-standard-lines.md#to-create-multiple-sales-invoices-based-on-recurring-sales-lines).